tuckerN21/guessing-game/README.md

 # Guessing Game

-This is a simple C++ program that generates a random number and has the user guess until they get it right.
-Feedback is provided if the guess is too high or too low.
+This is a simple C++ program that generates a random number and has the user guess until they find the correct answer.
+The program gives hints if the guess is too high or too low.

 ## Features
 - Random number generation
-- User input with loop until correct answer
+- User input loop until the correct guess
-- Feedback after each guess
+- Console feedback after each attempt

 ## Skills Used
 - C++ basics (variables, loops, conditionals)